Yulius Mauloko

 Yulius Mauloko (born 22 July 1990) is an Indonesian former footballer who played as a winger.

-Career
+Club career

 Mauloko started his career with Indonesian top flight side Bali United.
-Before the 2017 season, he signed for Boavista FC in East Timor.
-In 2017, Mauloko signed for Indonesian top flight club Gresik United, where he made 12 league appearances and scored 0 goals and suffered relegation to the Indonesian second tier.
-On 26 August 2017, he debuted for Gresik United during a 0–5 loss to Bhayangkara.
+Before the 2017 season, he signed for Boavista-TL in East Timor.
+In 2017, Mauloko signed for Indonesian top flight club Gresik United, where he made 12 league appearances and suffered relegation to the Indonesian second tier.
+On 26 August 2017, he debuted for Gresik United during a 5–0 loss to Bhayangkara.

 Before the 2018 season, Mauloko signed for Western Knights in the Australian third tier after receiving an offer from Indonesian top flight team PSM, becoming the first player from East Nusa Tenggara to play abroad.